 The Integrated Comprehensive Care (ICC) Program is a patient-centred model of care that links hospital and community care services.
 It was first launched by St. Joseph’s Healthcare, Hamilton in 2012, followed by St. Mary’s in 2013.
+The program transitioned from St. Joseph’s Home Care in November 2017 to partner with the Waterloo Wellington Local Health Integration Network.
 The ICC program offers:

 - Smoother transitions from hospital to home